daler/pybedtools/docs/source/main.rst

 :Linux:

-    Routinely tested on Ubuntu 10.04 and 11.10, but should run on any GNU/Linux distribution with the above pre-requisites satisfied.
+    Routinely tested on Ubuntu 12.04, but should run on any GNU/Linux distribution with the above pre-requisites satisfied.